Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 <i>My thinking is that we need to come up with something which is useful and also which is doable!!
-I think we should break it down into things which can be done in 1 or 2-week increments if possible, with something which can be demonstrated (at least in some basic way) after each period.
+I think we should break it down into things which can be done in 1 or 2-week increments if possible, with something which can be demonstrated (at least in some basic way) after each period.</i>

-I do think the design is also important, however, as is the functionality.
-So to start with, I think it would be a good idea to try to come up with a basic set of things that we would like to be able to do with the system, considering what you could actually build without too much difficulty.</i>
+<i>I do think the design is also important, however, as is the functionality.
+So to start with, I think it
+would be a good idea to try to come up with a basic set of things that we would like to be able to do with the system, considering what you could actually build without too much difficulty.</i>